 Additional Death Valley Resources

-Check out the Death Valley travel guide collection for additional information, including essential planning tips, the best hikes, and the top things to do.
+Check out the Death Valley travel guide collection for additional information, including essential planning tips, a one-day itinerary, the best hikes, and the top things to do.

 Where to Stay in Death Valley?

 There isn’t a great deal of choice when it comes to accommodation options inside Death Valley National Park so booking in advance during peak season is recommended.
 As far as camping, there are ten campsites in Death Valley with varying degrees of popularity and services.

 The park’s sole luxury option is the Inn at Death Valley and it is priced accordingly.
 In furnace Creek, the historic Ranch at Death Valley is a popular option with a prime location in the valley’s “commercial hub”.
 Another solid option is the motel at Stovepipe Wells.
 Though it may seem to be stuck in the 90s, its rooms have all the basic modern amenities.
 The complex also features a reasonably-priced gas station, mini-market, campground, and a restaurant.
 Slightly out of the way, the Panamint Springs Resort is the third option.

 On your in or out of Death Valley, towns on its periphery can serve as a gateway or as a nightly refuge.
 For those en route to Yosemite or Lake Tahoe, the town of Lone Pine is a good option, Barstow is the first town with proper motels along Interstate 15 south of Death Valley, and Beatty is just beyond the Nevada state line.